jupyter-widgets/ipywidgets/docs/source/dev_install.md

 - If troubleshooting an upgrade and its build, you may need to do the following process:

     - Deep clean of the cloned repository:

             git clean -dfx .

     - Remove anything with `widgetsnbextension` in the name of files within the `conda` directory

     - Remove `node_modules` directory

-      - Try reinstalling
+    - Try reinstalling ipywidgets